 Careless or reckless driving behaviors can result in a pedestrian accident, including:

 - Speeding: Speeding drivers pose several hazards for pedestrians.
-Higher speeds not only reduce the time the driver has to perceive a hazard, such as a pedestrian crossing, and respond by braking, but also increase the distance needed to stop.
-Additionally, speeding makes it difficult for pedestrians crossing an unmarked intersection to determine if they have enough of a gap in traffic to safely cross.
-An increase in speed also increases the force of the collision, resulting in more severe injuries that pose a higher risk of fatality.
+Higher speeds reduce the time the driver has to perceive a hazard, such as a pedestrian crossing, and respond by braking and increasing the distance needed to stop.
+Additionally, speeding makes it difficult for pedestrians crossing an unmarked intersection to determine if they have enough of a gap in traffic to cross safely.
+Finally, an increase in speed also increases the force of the collision, resulting in more severe injuries that pose a higher risk of fatality.

-- Distracted driving: Distracted drivers constitute another major danger for pedestrians.
+- Distracted driving: Distracted drivers constitute another significant danger for pedestrians.
 Driving distractions include anything that causes drivers to take their hands from the wheel, shift their eyes from watching the roadway, or pull their concentration from the task of driving safely.
-Texting and other cell phone use pose a particular concern to transportation experts, as this activity presents all three types of driving distractions.
-In fact, in the time it takes a driver traveling at roadway speed to respond to a text, they will have traveled the length of a football field without properly attending to the roadway.
-More than 2,800 people die, and more than 400,000 sustain injuries, each year in the U.S. from distracted driving, and about 20 percent of those fatalities involve pedestrians or bicyclists.
+Texting and other cell phone use pose a concern to transportation experts, as this activity presents all three types of driving distractions.
+For example, the time it takes a driver traveling at roadway speed to respond to a text, they will have traveled the length of a football field without adequately attending to the roadway.
+As a result, more than 2,800 people die, more than 400,000 sustain injuries each year in the U.S. from distracted driving and about 20 percent of those fatalities involve pedestrians or bicyclists.

 - Alcohol impairment: As previously mentioned, nearly half of all pedestrian accidents involve alcohol.
-Alcohol impairment degrades the abilities that drivers need to operate their motor vehicles safely and protect pedestrians and other roadway users.
-Some of those deficits include the inability to track moving targets (which may prove necessary to detect pedestrians crossing the road), as well as difficulty controlling one’s speed and braking and exercising good judgment.
+Alcohol impairment degrades drivers’ abilities to operate their motor vehicles safely and protect pedestrians and other roadway users.
+Some of those deficits include the inability to track moving targets (which may prove necessary to detect pedestrians crossing the road) and difficulty controlling one’s speed and braking and exercising good judgment.

-- Failure to yield: Drivers who don’t understand basic pedestrian traffic laws or who choose to ignore them by failing to stop at marked crosswalks, yield the right-of-way at appropriate times in unmarked intersections, or stop when a school bus has extended its stop arm risk injuring or killing pedestrians.
+- Failure to yield: Drivers who don’t understand basic pedestrian traffic laws or choose to ignore them by failing to stop at marked crosswalks, fail to yield the right-of-way at appropriate times in unmarked intersections, or fail to stop when a school bus has extended its stop arm, risk injuring or killing pedestrians.

 Injuries That Result From Jacksonville Pedestrian Accidents

 - The size of the vehicle.
 The most severe injuries occur in the locations where the vehicle initially makes contact with the body.
-In sedan-type vehicles, this contact may occur in the lower extremities for adults, while being located in the hips or abdominal region for children.
-However, higher-profile vehicles, such as SUVs and pickup trucks, have a higher point of impact, striking the chest of most adults, while hitting the head of a smaller person, such as a child.
+For example, in sedan-type vehicles, this contact may occur in the lower extremities for adults while being located in the hips or abdominal region for children.
+However, higher-profile vehicles, such as SUVs and pickup trucks, have a higher point of impact, striking the chest of most adults while hitting the head of a smaller person, such as a child.
 For these reasons, pedestrian accidents involving SUVs often result in fatal injuries.

 - Speed.
 The vehicle’s speed at the time the collision takes place can also greatly influence the severity of injuries, as a higher speed will increase the force at which the vehicle and the person collide.